+ How does solar energy work?

 Despite its orientation and relatively unfavorable geographical location in terms of sunshine exposure, New Jersey is among the leading states when it comes to solar energy consumption.

 Since 2010, the state has seen more than 50% increase in the number of solar installations and this is largely attributed to the state’s aggressive incentive and rebate programs.
 Although a good number of the residents in NJ have installed solar panels in their homes, a good number have not dared to take the bold step because of the lack of sufficient information on the solar financial rebates and tax programs.
-So, what are the solar rebates exactly?
-How is the tax incentive applicable?

 New Jersey offers lucrative incentives and financial rebates to both commercial and residential properties that adopt solar energy and other renewable energy sources.
 The financial rebates range from one hundred to thousands of dollars depending on the size of the energy system and the program adopted.